Brad Penny: Los Angeles Dodgers

 On July 30, 2004, Penny was traded with Hee-Seop Choi and pitching prospect Bill Murphy to the Los Angeles Dodgers for Guillermo Mota, Juan Encarnación, and Paul Lo Duca.
-However, in the first inning of his second start with the Dodgers he suffered a serious arm injury and went on the disabled list.
-He returned in September, only to promptly reinjure himself after three innings in his first start off the DL.
-His recovery time from his injury caused him to begin the following season on the disabled list, but he rejoined the Dodgers on April 24, 2005 and proceeded to have a solid season.
+However, in the first inning of his second start with the Dodgers he suffered a serious arm injury and went on the disabled list (DL).
+He returned in September but reinjured himself after three innings in his first start off the DL.
+He began the following season on the disabled list, still recovering from the injury, but he rejoined the Dodgers on April 24, 2005, and had a solid season.

 On June 12, 2005, Penny signed a three-year contract extension worth a guaranteed $25 million and a team option for the 2009 season.

 Penny was named by Houston Astros manager Phil Garner as the National League's starting pitcher in the 2006 All-Star Game.
-He hurled two innings, allowing home run to Vladimir Guerrero after striking out the side (Ichiro Suzuki, Derek Jeter, and David Ortiz) in the first inning.
+He pitched two innings, allowing a home run to Vladimir Guerrero after striking out the side (Ichiro Suzuki, Derek Jeter, and David Ortiz) in the first inning.

 On September 23, 2006, against the Arizona Diamondbacks, Penny joined the small club of pitchers who have struck out four batters in one inning.
 Due to the uncaught third strike rule, Penny was credited with striking out Chad Tracy, but because catcher Russell Martin failed to catch the ball cleanly, Tracy was allowed to attempt to run to first base, and made it there before he could be thrown out.
 Despite giving up three runs in the inning, Penny recorded three more strikeouts to complete the four-strikeout inning.

 He also threw the fastest fastball of all NL starters in 2006, averaging 93.9 miles per hour.